rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

    | - borrowed value needs to live until here
 ```

-The variable `x` doesn't "live long enough."
+The variable `x` doesn’t “live long enough.”
 Why not?
 Well, `x` is going to go
 out of scope when we hit the closing curly brace on line 7, ending the inner
 scope.
 But `r` is valid for the outer scope; its scope is larger and we say
-that it "lives longer."
+that it “lives longer.”
 If Rust allowed this code to work, `r` would be
 referencing memory that was deallocated when `x` went out of scope, and
-anything we tried to do with `r` wouldn't work correctly.
+anything we tried to do with `r` wouldn’t work correctly.
 So how does Rust
 determine that this code should not be allowed?

 #### The Borrow Checker